Speed Up the Cold-Start Learning in Two-Sided Bandits with Many Arms: and under Uniform Distributions

-We provide closed form of the subsampling cost function when the arm reward means are independent and identically generated from common distributions such as uniform, gaussian and exponential. \begin{example}[uniform distribution] For a matrix whose entry is sampled uniformly from [0,1], the expectation of the maximum value is $\frac{d_rd_c}{1+d_r d_c}$.
+\begin{example}[uniform distribution] For a matrix whose entry is sampled uniformly from [0,1], the expectation of the maximum value is $\frac{d_rd_c}{1+d_r d_c}$.
 Therefore, the cost of subsampling $\eta$-proportion of rows and columns, where $\eta$ is between (0,1], is

 \end{example} Note that the approximation takes place when the submatrix is very close to the whole matrix.

 \begin{example}[Gaussian distribution] For a matrix whose entry is sampled from a standard Gaussian distribution, the expectation of the maximum value is $\log(d_r d_c)$.
 Therefore, the subsampling cost is